by Joe Jamieson

 But, of course, falling out of trees is a bit of a hazard.
 Loads of boys would come into the hospital with fractured wrists where they’d fallen from height.
 We did a lot of physiotherapy with them to rehabilitate their wrists.

-We spent time on the burns and orthopaedic wards too.
-We even got to observe a couple of surgeries too.
+We spent time on the burns and orthopaedic wards, too.
+We even got to observe a couple of surgeries.

 We even did a two-day community outreach trip.
 We went into people’s homes to treat patients with cerebral palsy.

 Clark JonathanThe provision of physiotherapy there was a lot different to what we’d learned in the UK.
-They used very different approaches and methods but were essentially delivering the same kind of service.
+They used very different approaches and methods but delivered the same kind of service.

 But as I say, it was a different setting.
-But I felt we could apply the approaches we’d learned in the UK over there.
+But I felt we could apply the approaches we’d learned in the UK.

 They favoured electrotherapy over there.
 I remember the head physio managed to get a £2000 grant from the local government to develop the hospital’s physiotherapy services and spent the money on TENS machines.

-But in terms of the assessment and diagnosis of conditions things were comparable to the UK.
+But, regarding the assessment and diagnosis of conditions, things were comparable to those in the UK.

 Life after university

-So, when I came back from my elective I had one year left at university.
+So, when I returned from my elective, I had one year left at university.
 I then worked for the NHS for four years — 18 months as a junior physio and two and a half as a senior physio.

-I then did some private work at a football club, and gradually increased my private work alongside my NHS work.
-It got to a point where I’d built up enough private work to make the leap.
+I then did some private work at a football club and gradually increased my private work alongside my NHS work.
+It got to a point where I’d built up enough private work to leap.

 I then worked privately for a couple of years for different companies.
-But I found I didn’t agree with a lot of their treatment approaches.
+However, I didn’t agree with many of their treatment approaches.
 They were almost completely financially driven, with a ‘conveyor belt’ mentality — patients in, patients out.

-Clark, JonathanI wanted to start a physio business that was based on my own beliefs and values about how physiotherapy should be delivered.
+Clark, JonathanI wanted to start a physio business based on my beliefs and values about how physiotherapy should be delivered.

 So, I set up my first clinic at the University of Southampton.
-I rented a room there and built up my client base from their gym.
-I got recognised by AXA, Bupa and Nuffield Health and started to get a lot of contracts.
+I rented a room and built up my client base from their gym.
+I got recognised by AXA, Bupa and Nuffield Health and started getting many contracts.

-I was doing well so opened up another clinic a year later.
-The following year I opened another one.
+I was doing well, so I opened another clinic a year later.
+The following year, I opened another one.
 And I opened another one the year after that.
 I’ve now got four clinics and our team is 21 strong.

-We deliver a premium service for all of our clients based on my values of quality, empowerment and integrity.
-With that in mind, we’re going to become the biggest and best provider in Hampshire.
+We deliver a premium service for all our clients based on my values of quality, empowerment and integrity.
+With that in mind, we will become Hampshire's biggest and best provider.

 My final thoughts

-After my placement with Work the World, I had increased self-belief that I took back into my studies.
+After my placement with Work the World, I increased my self-belief and returned to my studies.

-I had a better understanding of what it might be like to be a physiotherapist in the working world.
+I better understood what it might be like to be a physiotherapist in the working world.

-Clark, JonathanThis helped drive my passion and motivation to become a physiotherapist in the end.
-After that placement, I was really in the zone during my third year — I put my whole heart into it.
+Clark, JonathanThis helped drive my passion and motivation to become a physiotherapist.
+After that placement, I was in the zone during my third year — I put my whole heart into it.

 Something else I came away with was increased confidence in my clinical practice.